CloudCannon/documentation/collections/_drafts/hugo-public-beta-and-pagination.md

 type: minor
 ---

-This release adds public beta support for Hugo generator and pagination for the sites, projects and domains pages - improving the performance to navigate around the app.
+This release adds public-beta support for Hugo generator and pagination for the sites, projects and domains pages - improving the performance to navigate around the app.
 It also delivers a new flow for creating sites and projects along with other minor bug fixes.

 **Features:**